 Speaking of animals.
 Is this safe for animals?
 You should ask a veterinarian.
 They may talk you into buying an expensive prescription like my dog is on, but hey it is pretty foolproof it seems.

 Also, this spray must be applied very often, every hour or so.
 Make sure to spray shoes well.
 Use common sense and don’t spray it in your eyes.

 My observations on how well this repellent works…

-Before use we were seeing about 7 or 8 ticks on each person give or take a few.
+Before use, we were seeing about 7 or 8 ticks on each person give or take a few.
 When spray was applied (to skin, shoes, & clothing) about every hour (when outside), we only saw about 1 to 2 ticks per person.
-It is a significant difference but not absolute.
-If you want an absolute solution consult your physician.
-Remember take action at your own risk.
-See disclaimer.
+It’s a significant difference but not absolute.

 You will need 32 FL OZ bottle.